VNSNY CHOICE MLTC Grievances and Appeals

 Members have 60 business days after receipt of a complaint decision to file a written complaint appeal.
 Expedited complaint appeals will be decided within 2 business days of receipt of all necessary information.
 Standard complaint appeals will be decided within 30 business days of receipt of all necessary information.
 There is no further level after a complaint appeal.

-You can file a grievance orally by calling Member Services at 1-888-867-6555.
+You can file a grievance orally by calling your CHOICE Care Team at 1-888-867-6555.
 (TTY/TDD users please call 711).
 Interpreter services are also available or in writing at:

 MLTC Grievance and Appeals